cu7er/plux-error/README.md

 * In a HTML template: Include a blank region <aside id="hx_error"></aside> on all pages.
 This is where any errors will be displayed.
 * In a HTML template: Load the file plux-error.js in the document head, i.e., <script src="<your path here>/plux-error.js"></script>.
 Add hx-preserve="true" if using it with the extension head-support.js.
 * Server-side: On an error, return a region <aside id="hx_error"></aside>.
 Include any classes here for theming as desired.

+## Extra

+plux-error does not update URLs on errors including where hx-push-url="true".
+This is intended behaviour as the point is showing error notification not redirection to an error page.